 Australian singer-songwriter and producer Felicity Vanderveen is a crafter of lush and dreamy pop-tinged R&B soundscapes.
 Today, the 21-year old Brisbane based artist, artistically known as FELIVAND, has shared her latest project, the smooth and immersive Nerve.
 Initially planned for a pre-pandemic release, the six-track EP is a meditative mix of entrancing bedroom pop and hypnotic neo-soul that dwells on the complex emotional facets of modern love and personal growth.
 While FELIVAND has been releasing music since 2017, Nerve signifies a confident leap into funkier and more full-bodied production.
-Instrumental nods to trip-hop and contemporary pop provide a kaleidoscopic backdrop for her gliding vocals to create a vibrant sound palette that feels both electronic and elemental.
+Instrumental nods to trip-hop and contemporary pop provide a multicolored backdrop for her gliding vocals to create a vibrant sound palette that feels both electronic and elemental.
 From the driving synth melodies of “Gone” to the woozy atmosphere on “L/D,” this set of songs is unquestionably Vanderveen’s most captivating material yet.

 How much of Nerve was done prior to the pandemic?
 Were the release plans affected in any way?

 Felivand: Yeah, actually!
 It was meant to be out much earlier this year but it had to get pushed back because the “Trajectory” video shoot needed a certain amount of people on set and we couldn’t do it with the restrictions.
 We ended up having to pull the pin on it three days out from the shoot dates which was so sad, we were all pretty devo.
 The delays were also a bit challenging because it kind of felt like I was in this creative limbo where I wanted to move onto and start other projects but also had to be ready to jump back into Nerve world at any moment.